MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!-- DisableBlockAtFirstSeen-Description-Begin -->
 <!-- Description-Source-ADMX -->
 This feature ensures the device checks in real time with the Microsoft Active Protection Service (MAPS) before allowing certain content to be run or accessed.
-If this feature is disabled, the check will not occur, which will lower the protection state of the device.
+If this feature is disabled, the check won't occur, which will lower the protection state of the device.
 Enabled - The Block at First Sight setting is turned on.
 Disabled - The Block at First Sight setting is turned off.

 This feature requires these Group Policy settings to be set as follows:
-MAPS -> The "Join Microsoft MAPS" must be enabled or the "Block at First Sight" feature will not function.
+MAPS -> The "Join Microsoft MAPS" must be enabled or the "Block at First Sight" feature won't function.
 MAPS -> The "Send file samples when further analysis is required" should be set to 1 (Send safe samples) or 3 (Send all samples).
 Setting to 0 (Always Prompt) will lower the protection state of the device.
-Setting to 2 (Never send) means the "Block at First Sight" feature will not function.
+Setting to 2 (Never send) means the "Block at First Sight" feature won't function.
-Real-time Protection -> The "Scan all downloaded files and attachments" policy must be enabled or the "Block at First Sight" feature will not function.
+Real-time Protection -> The "Scan all downloaded files and attachments" policy must be enabled or the "Block at First Sight" feature won't function.
-Real-time Protection -> Do not enable the "Turn off real-time protection" policy or the "Block at First Sight" feature will not function.
+Real-time Protection -> Don't enable the "Turn off real-time protection" policy or the "Block at First Sight" feature won't function.
 <!-- DisableBlockAtFirstSeen-Description-End -->

 <!-- DisableBlockAtFirstSeen-Editable-Begin -->